veracioux/website/README.md

 ### ENVIRONMENT

 The environment that the server is running in.
-Can be one of: `dev`, `local`, `prod`.
-The meaning of `dev` and `prod` is obvious. `local` is a local server that is meant to be as similar to `prod` as possible.
-It uses production's server config (e.g. uses nginx, uses dropbox as storage backend etc.).
-You can think of it as local staging.
+Can be one of: `dev`, `staging`, `prod`.
+The meaning of these should be obvious.
+The `dev` environment exposes ports of all containers to the host and it enables hot reloading.
+It uses a local (ephemeral) database and the local filesystem where applicable.
+The `staging` environment is meant to be as similar to `prod` as possible, using a persistent database, a dropbox account for storage of some files, etc. Obviously, it doesn't use the same accounts and API keys. `dev` and `staging` can be deployed locally. `staging` can also be served on a dedicated server.
+It is password protected regardless of whether it is served locally or on a server.
+The password is saved in the browser via cookie so you don't have to enter it every time.

 # Ports